tingyingwu2010/01_vrp/README.md

 VRPEnv5 is the CVRP problem with 5 destinations, 1 depot and 1 (capacitated vehicle).

 This repo was developed by Stephen Mak.
-Contact me if you would like to learn more!! :)
+Contact me if you would like to learn more! :)